 - A soldier who has returned home after being a prisoner of war in Iraq

 - A journalist covering the derailing of a local train that killed four passengers

 Naming them is just the beginning.
 Don’t be afraid to get personal with the characters you create.
-When you’re finished, share a few paragraphs about one of your characters in the comments section below.
-We’d love to see who you come up with!
+When you're finished, share a few paragraphs about your character in the practice box below.
+Then, be sure to leave feedback for three of your fellow writers on their characters.
+We'd love to see who you come up with!

 Matt Herron is the author of Scrivener Superpowers: How to Use Cutting-Edge Software to Energize Your Creative Writing Practice.
 He has a degree in English Literature, a dog named Elsa, and an adrenaline addiction sated by rock climbing and travel.
 The best way to get in touch with him is on Twitter @mgherron.